Sara-Jane Redmond

 Other roles

-Take a short look at the television credits of Sarah-Jane and you’ll immediately notice the lady has a penchant for science-fiction thrillers and dramas.
-In addition to appearances on The X-Files (both the TV series and a film sequel), her list includes a mix of appearances and recurring roles on The Dead Zone, Poltergeist: The Legacy, The Outer Limits, international hit series’ Fringe and Smallville, Andromeda, Strange World, Harsh Realm and not forgetting James Cameron’s Dark Angel and Steven Spielberg’s Taken.
-Sarah-Jane appeared in the Hellraiser horror franchise sequel Hellseeker, Bloodrayne 2, The Invitation, Disturbing Behaviour, Tripple Dog, 30 Days Of Night.
+Take a short look at the television credits of Sara-Jane and you'll immediately notice the lady has a penchant for science-fiction thrillers and dramas.
+In addition to appearances on The X-Files (both the TV series and a film sequel), her list includes a mix of appearances and recurring roles on The Dead Zone, Poltergeist: The Legacy, The Outer Limits, international hit series' Fringe and Smallville, Andromeda, Strange World, Harsh Realm and not forgetting James Cameron's Dark Angel and Steven Spielberg's Taken.
+Sara-Jane appeared in the Hellraiser horror franchise sequel Hellseeker, Bloodrayne 2, The Invitation, Disturbing Behaviour, Tripple Dog, 30 Days Of Night.

-Sarah-Jane’s television and movie credits include many other popular genres besides science fiction, adding examples of family/children, thrillers Possessing Piper Rose and Case 39, horror, comedy and dramatisation to her name.
+Sara-Jane's television and movie credits include many other popular genres besides science fiction, adding examples of family/children, thrillers Possessing Piper Rose and Case 39, horror, comedy and dramatisation to her name.

-Sarah-Jane had a recurring lead role in the award winning, long running crime detective series Da Vinci’s Inquest which garnered seven seasons before making way for spin off series, Da Vinci: City Hall.
+Sara-Jane had a recurring lead role in the award winning, long running crime detective series Da Vinci's Inquest which garnered seven seasons before making way for spin off series, Da Vinci: City Hall.

-Sarah-Jane has also worked on a number of family, teen and children’s projects including A Wrinkle In Time, Once Upon A Time In Wonderland, The Sisterhood Of The Traveling Pants, RL Stine’s The Haunting Hour, as well as several projects for the Hallmark and Lifetime channels, including The Irresistible Blueberry Farm, Finding A Family, Mr Miracle, Buried Secrets, Cedar Cove, Garage Sale Mysteries and My Best Friend’s Bouquet, not to mention roles on internationally successful series The Good Doctor, The Bletchley Circle, The L Word etc.
+Sara-Jane has also worked on a number of family, teen and children's projects including A Wrinkle In Time, Once Upon A Time In Wonderland, The Sisterhood Of The Traveling Pants, RL Stine's The Haunting Hour, as well as several projects for the Hallmark and Lifetime channels, including The Irresistible Blueberry Farm, Finding A Family, Mr Miracle, Buried Secrets, Cedar Cove, Garage Sale Mysteries and My Best Friend's Bouquet, not to mention roles on internationally successful series The Good Doctor, The Bletchley Circle, The L Word etc.

 Behind The Scenes

-Off screen, Sarah-Jane maintains an active and adrenaline inducing fitness and sports orientated regime which includes running, boxing, sky diving, ocean diving and she undertakes regular Hap-Ki Do martial arts training.
-In August 2007, Sarah-Jane despite the additional challenges of being 8 months pregnant at the time, walked with her sister through the suburbs of Vancouver (over 60 kilometres during the course of one weekend), together with thousands of other men and women, themselves raising $4000 for the BC Cancer Foundation.
+Off screen, Sara-Jane maintains an active and adrenaline inducing fitness and sports orientated regime which includes running, boxing, sky diving, ocean diving and she undertakes regular Hap-Ki Do martial arts training.
+In August 2007, Sara-Jane despite the additional challenges of being 8 months pregnant at the time, walked with her sister through the suburbs of Vancouver (over 60 kilometres during the course of one weekend), together with thousands of other men and women, themselves raising $4000 for the BC Cancer Foundation.

-In 2006, for her role in The Entrance, Sarah-Jane was thrilled to have been nominated as Best Actress at the Tribeca New York horror film festival and later during 2007, Sarah-Jane was delighted to have received a Leo Award nomination for ‘Best Lead Performance by a female in a Feature Length Drama’.
+In 2006, for her role in The Entrance, Sara-Jane was thrilled to have been nominated as Best Actress at the Tribeca New York horror film festival and later during 2007, Sara-Jane was delighted to have received a Leo Award nomination for 'Best Lead Performance by a female in a Feature Length Drama'.
 The Leo Awards are an annual set of awards, given each May, which honor the best in British Columbian television and film production.

 More Recently...

-Sarah-Jane continues to work passionately within the film and television industry, both in front and behind the camera.
+Sara-Jane continues to work passionately within the film and television industry, both in front and behind the camera.
 In recent years she has expanded her résumé as a professional acting coach.
 She later founded and launched SJR Studios in Vancouver, offering a range of actor coaching and supportive services for new as well as established actors of almost all ages.
-Sarah-Jane is credited with having provided actor coaching on the 2017 short film, Cyrus and The Wallet.
+Sara-Jane is credited with having provided actor coaching on the 2017 short film, Cyrus and The Wallet.

-During the global health pandemic of 2020/22, Sarah-Jane has remained in high demand and sought new solutions to offset the challenges of socially distanced working during the COVID-19 era, offering online virtual coaching services.
+During the global health pandemic of 2020/22, Sara-Jane has remained in high demand and sought new solutions to offset the challenges of socially distanced working during the COVID-19 era, offering online virtual coaching services.

 Graham P. Smith